Merveziya/My-Projects/README.md

-This project is focused on the development of OOP information systems to bolster fundamental programming skills and problem-solving capabilities.
+This project is focused on the development of OOP information systems to bolster fundamental programming skills and problem-solving capabilities using Java language.
 It entails the creation of a comprehensive reservation platform enabling passengers to book travel with various transportation providers, spanning railways, roadways, and airways.
 The system architecture is designed with distinct admin, company, and user interfaces, each tailored to streamline interactions and facilitate efficient operations.
 Leveraging Object-Oriented Programming principles, the JavaFX application encompasses essential classes.